Trump backs Saudi-led efforts to isolate Qatar - Nigeria Today

 – Qatar ready for talks –

-“We pray to God to help him succeed in achieving Gulf unity,” veteran MP Ali al-Deqbasi said during a parliamentary session.

-Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani signalled that Qatar was open to talks, calling for “a dialogue of openness and honesty” to resolve the crisis.
+Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani signalled Qatar was open to talks, calling for “a dialogue of openness and honesty” to resolve the crisis.

 “We believe any issue could be solved through discussion and mutual respect,” he told Doha-based news channel Al-Jazeera.

-UAE state minister for foreign affairs Anwar Gargash said Tuesday on Twitter that a “guaranteed roadmap” was needed before it would consider mending ties.
+UAE state minister for foreign affairs Anwar Gargash tweeted that a “guaranteed roadmap” was needed before it would consider mending ties.

+Saudi Foreign Minister Adel al-Jubeir said Qatar must “change their policies” and stop supporting “extremist groups”.

+French President Emmanuel Macron called for Gulf unity, saying he was ready to back “all initiatives to encourage calm”.

 As well as cutting diplomatic relations and ordering Qatari citizens to leave their countries within 14 days, the Gulf states and Egypt banned all flights to and from Qatar.